-Join the #2 Best Online Master’s Degree in Cybersecurity from Yeshiva Katz1
+Join the #4 Most Affordable Online Master’s Degree in Cybersecurity

-Ranked second in the country, the online master’s degree in cybersecurity from Yeshiva University is built for your success.1 In less than two years, you’ll be ready to enter into one of the most essential and lucrative fields today—no technical background required.
+The online master’s degree in cybersecurity from Yeshiva University’s (YU) Katz School of Science and Health is built for your success.
+In less than two years and for less than half the cost of competing programs, you’ll be ready to enter into one of the most essential and lucrative fields today—no technical background required.

-Save $13,250 on your tuition when you apply for the Katz Online MS in Cybersecurity.
-The tuition scholarship is automatically granted to new students accepted for the Fall 2023 term.
+Save $10,770 on your tuition when you apply for the Online MS in Cybersecurity at YU’s Katz School of Science and Health.
+The tuition reduction is automatically granted to new students accepted for the Spring 2025 term.

 Download the Program Brochure

 Are you looking to start your career in the vital field of cybersecurity?
-Earn your master’s degree online with Yeshiva University.
-Our online Master of Science (MS) in Cybersecurity, offered through the Katz School of Science and Health, prepares you for the technical and business aspects of cybersecurity.
+Earn your master’s degree online with Yeshiva University from any background, no technical experience needed.
+The online Master of Science (MS) in Cybersecurity, offered through the Katz School of Science and Health at YU, prepares you for the technical and business aspects of cybersecurity.

 Complete the form to download a brochure and get more details about the program, including information on the program structure, curriculum, benefits and application requirements.